tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/操作指南/帐号管理/重置密码_intl_en.md

 ## Directions
 1. Log in to the [TencentDB for MySQL Console](https://console.cloud.tencent.com/cdb/).
-In the instance list, click an instance name or **Manage** in the "Operation" column to enter the instance management page.
+In the instance list, click an instance ID or **Manage** in the "Operation" column to enter the instance management page.
 2. Select **Database Management** > **Manage Account**, find the account for which to reset the password, and select **More** > **Reset Password**.
 ![](https://main.qcloudimg.com/raw/f8ff03d7b57ab9c96231f98920704441.png)
 3. In the pop-up dialog box, enter and confirm the new password and then click **OK**.